A university for the curious

 SAT Reasoning Test or ACT

 The SAT Reasoning Test or the ACT is required for all first-year applicants.
 (Please note: The writing section of both the ACT and SAT is optional.)
 Johns Hopkins will review self-reported or official SAT or ACT scores from applicants who attend U.S. These students will not be required to submit official score reports unless and until they are admitted and choose to enroll.
-You are able to self-report test scores through the Coalition for College application, Common Application, or Universal Application.
+You are able to self-report test scores through the Coalition for College application or Common Application.

 Regular Decision applicants and admitted Early Decision students must submit a Mid-year Report and updated transcript by mid-February (or as soon as they are available if after the deadline).
 The Mid-year Report must be submitted directly by the school and must include an updated senior year transcript.